Frequently Asked Questions

 The winners of the individual categories go forward to compete for the title of the overall Irish Book of the Year.
 The winner is decided by a combination of a public and Literary Academy vote.

-The Irish Literary Academy is an aggregate of around 200 bibliophiles – booksellers, librarians, non-shortlisted authors, reviewers, journalists and cultural commentators – who are invited to vote for their preferred winner in each category.
+The Voting Academy is an aggregate of around 200 bibliophiles – booksellers, librarians, non-shortlisted authors, reviewers, journalists and cultural commentators – who are invited to vote for their preferred winner in each category.

 How do I vote?